 Eager to explore the U.S.?
 Our trip finder will help you find the perfect destination.More

-The Latin Quarter (Quartier Latin), just south of the Plateau, has been a center of student life since the 18th century, when Université de Montréal students gave the area its name, and today it continues to infuse the city with youthful energy.
-When night falls, its streets are filled with multinational hordes—young and not so young, rich and poor, established and still studying.
+The Latin Quarter (Quartier Latin), just south of the Plateau, has been a center of student life since the 18th century, when Université de Montréal students gave the area its name (courses were given in Latin), and today it continues to infuse the city with youthful energy.
+When night falls, its streets are filled with multinational hordes—young and not so young, rich and poor, established